 Originally, the house stood just over a mile from its current location.
 In 1929, Bell Telephone Laboratories acquired the farm to establish a communications test site.
 Afterward, the house, never equipped with plumbing, electricity, or central heating, was used occasionally for storage.
 In 1959, Bell Labs began planning for the construction of a large new office building designed by legendary architect Eero Saarinen, now an important landmark in its own right.
 MCHA acquired the house and moved it to a small lot donated for the purpose.
 Visitors should ask their house docent for more details on the move itself!
 After several years of restoration, the Holmes-Hendrickson House was opened to the public in 1965.
 Today, the house stands in the same orientation to the sun as in its original location.
 Should Garret Hendrickson, who died in 1801, visit his home again, he would surely recognize it immediately.

-The house is currently closed for the winter but will reopen for Wool Days in the spring!
 You are welcome to tour the exterior of Holmes-Hendrickson House.
 Stay tuned for the upcoming audio tour!